adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 Vanessa Mosher and Steven Weintraub share Larry Marinem's insight into usability:

  > One strong voice for using a Go button was Larry Marinem.
 Larry suggested that users do not expect the drop-down list to be a navigation device.
 He stated that there are certain things that users expect a control to do, and sometimes it is common for designers to over-automate a step of the task by changing the normal expected behavior of a control.
 Drop-down lists are expected to display the selected object, not go somewhere.
 With drop-down lists, it's not uncommon for users to mis-select something; the users are surprised when this type of control launches them off somewhere and more so when it launches them into a mis-selected area.
 Larry added that reducing the number of clicks does not make a site more usable; giving the users appropriate control of their navigation does.

+## What the Web Standards say

+WCAG 2.0 On Input Success Criterion 3.2.2 states that:

+> Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component.
+(Level A)

+That settles that.
+There is a clear difference between input/selection and *submission*; don't combine the two in a single control, especially if it breaks the functionality for some users.

 ## Summary